building-envelope-data/metabase/README.md

    to your institution.
 For `${UUID_OF_YOUR_INSTITUTION}` please use the UUID which your institution has received when it was created.

-1. equip your product data server with an OpenId Connect Client partly configuring it via OpenID Connect Discovery using the [Well-Known Configuration Endpoint](https://www.buildingenvelopedata.org/.well-known/openid-configuration).
+1. equip your product data server with an OpenID Connect Client partly configuring it via OpenID Connect Discovery using the [Well-Known Configuration Endpoint](https://www.buildingenvelopedata.org/.well-known/openid-configuration).

-When adding an OpenId Connect Application, you need to make various decisions:
+When adding an OpenID Connect Application, you need to make various decisions:
 [Which OAuth 2.0 Flow Should
 I Use?](https://auth0.com/docs/get-started/authentication-and-authorization-flow/which-oauth-2-0-flow-should-i-use)
 We support the [Authorization Code Flow with Pushed Authorization Requests